 She graduated in Visual Communication at the American University of Paris and completed a Master in Film Making at the London Film School.

 Ginevra Elkann is President of Asmara Films, a film production company founded in 2010.

 Since 2011 she is the President of Pinacoteca Giovanni and Marella Agnelli.
 She sits on the Boards of Christie’s, Fondation Cartier and UCCA in Beijing, China.
 Mrs. Elkann also sits in the Board of Trustees of the American Academy in Rome.
-In May 2018 she has been nominated new independent Director of Kering Group.
+In April 2021 she has been nominated new board member of Christian Louboutin SAS.

 António joined the board of Lloyds Banking Group in January 2011 as an Executive Director and became Group Chief Executive on 1 March 2011.

 Previously he was the Chief Executive of Santander UK plc and Executive Vice President of Grupo Santander.
 He was also Chairman of Santander Totta in Portugal until 2011, where he was CEO between 2000‐2006, and between 1996‐1999 he was CEO of Banco Santander Brazil, having started its retail banking activities in the country.